-- The learner perceived his or her manager endorsed and supported this specific training. - The learner expected to be recognized or rewarded for the training-related behavior change.
+- The learner had one-on-one meetings with his or her immediate manager to discuss how to apply the training in his or her specific role. - The learner perceived his or her manager endorsed and supported this specific training. - The learner expected to be recognized or rewarded for the training-related behavior change.

-The lesson for nonprofits is clear: Leadership development programs are only as good as the managers who encourage their direct reports to apply what they have learned.
+The lesson for nonprofits is clear: Leadership-development programs are only as good as the managers who implement them.

 The good news is that many nonprofits are offering their employees challenging on-the-job assignments.
-A majority- 69 percent-of respondents to Bridgespan's Leadership Development Diagnostic Survey agreed or strongly agreed that their organizations "have sufficient quality opportunities for employees to gain new leadership skills via on-the-job opportunities."
-But it's not clear that those opportunities are designed with the clear intent to build specific competencies. as a Plan A would call for.
-Only 35 percent of respondents agreed or strongly agreed that "employees with the potential to move into leadership roles have development plans in place that identify areas for development and sources of development support."
+A majority - 65 percent - of respondents to Bridgespan's leadership-development diagnostic survey agreed or strongly agreed that their organizations "have sufficient quality opportunities for employees to gain new leadership skills via on-the-job opportunities."
+But it's not clear that those opportunities are designed with the clear intent to build specific competencies and skills, as a Plan A would call for.
+Only 29 percent of respondents agreed or strongly agreed that "employees with the potential to move into leadership roles have development plans in place that identify areas for development and sources of development support."
 And follow-up is lacking.
-Only 46 percent of respondents agreed or strongly agreed that "employees are held accountable for and evaluated on their progress on their development plans."
+Only 40 percent of respondents agreed or strongly agreed that "employees are held accountable for and evaluated on their progress on their development plans."
+Less than half of respondents to the survey agreed or strongly agreed that their "performance management systems (e.g., annual evaluations, goal setting) support effective leadership development and succession planning."

-The survey results suggest that many nonprofits could benefit from a more systematic approach to leadership development, with plans tied to existing HR and performance management processes.
+The survey results suggest that many nonprofits could benefit from a more systematic approach to leadership development, with plans tied to existing HR and performancemanagement processes.
 In this chapter, we'll outline steps you can follow to weave leadership development into your organization's activities.
-It's a collective effort that involves the CEO and other senior leaders, line managers, and employees themselves, who play an active part in crafting their individual development plans.
+It's a collective effort that involves the CEO and other senior leaders, line managers, and employees, themselves, who play an active part in crafting their individual development plans.